 You will learn hands-on skills by working in the scene shop, costume shop, and box office.
 Many of these are student employment positions, allowing you to get paid while learning valuable skills.

-- The Fourth Avenue Theatre, located in the Theatre Arts Center on Dordt's campus, is a black box performance space with a recently upgraded lighting and sound system.
+- The Theatre Arts Center on Dordt's campus houses a black box performance space called the Fouth Avenue Theatre, which contains a recently upgraded lighting and sound system.
 It is used for rehearsals, experimental pieces, student-directed productions, and more intimate main stage shows.